1010392946/CNVABNN/README.md

 #### step3.3：Combining weak classifiers
 The results of the weak classifiers are merged using a voting mechanism, and the bin of CNV and parameters such as TP, FP are also determined.
 #### step3.4：Result Statistics
-Statistical TP, FP, boundary errors and other parameters, calculate the precision and sensitivity of CNVABNN for detecting CNVs, etc., and plot the images.
+Statistical TP, FP, boundary errors, and other parameters, calculate the precision and sensitivity of CNVABNN for detecting CNVs, etc., and plot the images.

 ### step4: Detection of CNV in the real datasets
-The detection of the real datasets of CNVs using CNVABNN similarly to step 3.
+The detection of the real datasets of CNVs using CNVABNN is similar to step 3.
 Running Ada_test_real simply requires importing the training model and modifying the path.
-Among them, we give the three real datasets used for testing, NA19238,NA19239,NA19240, which can be found in the RealData folder.
+Among them, we give the three real datasets used for testing, NA19238, NA19239, NA19240, which can be found in the RealData folder.
 The detection performance of CNVABNN can be well evaluated by simulation samples and real samples.
 For other real datasets it can be considered to evaluate the corresponding simulated datasets first.

 ## Detection performance of CNVABNN
 CNVABNN achieves good performance on low coverage datasets and is also adaptable at higher coverage.
 The performance comparison with MFCNV is as follows: